HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 (E.Barnes)

 19 February.
-Dry forest.
+Dry forest fieldwork.
 Huancavelica visit following day in dry forests collecting plants.
 We intended to find the previoulsy undescribed nest of O.n.albolimbata.
 After 30 minutes at a known site for the species we found a nest.
-Subsequently nesting and feeding behaviour was collected for the female feeding two well grown young.
+Subsequently, nesting and feeding behaviour was recorded for a female feeding two well grown young.
 This is now being written up for publication and so no photographic and no other details are given here.

 ![February2025Fieldwork](/assets/posts/2.25EBA6.jpg)